open-mmlab/mmocr/docs/en/migration/dataset.md

         pipeline=[]))
    ```

-3. [RecogLMDBDataset](mmocr.datasets.RecogLMDBDataset) supports LMDB format annotations for text recognition.
+3. [RecogLMDBDataset](mmocr.datasets.RecogLMDBDataset) supports LMDB format dataset (img+labels) for text recognition.
 You just need to add a new dataset config to `configs/textrecog/_base_/datasets` and specify its dataset type as `RecogLMDBDataset`.
 For example, the following example shows how to configure and load the **both labels and images** `img_label.lmdb` from the toy dataset.

 - set the dataset type to `RecogLMDBDataset`